How the Groundbreaking ‘Easy Rider’ Changed Soundtracks Forever

 As shooting progressed, relations between Fonda and Hopper deteriorated.
 When they returned to L.A., it was inevitable that Fonda’s choice of Crosby, Stills & Nash to score the film was doomed.

-“I sabotaged that,” Hopper recalled in Easy Riders, Raging Bulls.
+“I sabotaged that,” the late Hopper recalled in Easy Riders, Raging Bulls.
 “They picked me up in a limo at Columbia, and drove me over, played the music, I told Steve Stills, ‘Look, you guys are really good musicians, but honestly, anybody who rides in a limo can’t comprehend my movie, so I’m gonna have to say no to this, and if you guys try to get in the studio again, I may have to cause you some bodily harm.'"